Aaron-Junker/windows-uwp.de-de/windows-apps-src/audio-video-camera/playready-client-sdk.md

 </table>
 <br/>

-\* Nicht alle Werte für die Schutzebenen für die Ausgabe können durch einen Lizenzserver festgelegt werden.
+\* Not all values for output protection levels can be set by a licensing server.
 Weitere Informationen finden Sie unter [PlayReady-Kompatibilitätsregeln](https://www.microsoft.com/playready/licensing/compliance/).

 #### <a name="audio"></a>Audio